Sleep Apnea Symptoms & Your Health

 Discover Treatment Today in Aspen, CO

-The first step to improving your health and saving your life is seeking a sleep study from a sleep specialist here in Aspen, CO.
+The first step to improving your health and saving your life is seeking a sleep study from a sleep specialist here in Basalt, CO.
 Once officially diagnosed with OSA, you may be initially prescribed to use a CPAP mask.

 After using an oral appliance for as little as a week, you’ll notice an improvement in your daytime energy, happiness, quality of sleep, and your life.
 Contact Elevate Dental Wellness today.